Are There Behavior Changes When Dogs Are Spayed or Neutered?

 The vast majority of the research done on spaying and neutering has focused on medical issues, such as the reduction of the incidence of certain cancers and hormonally related diseases and canine population control.
 However, since my interests focus on behavior these gave me little insight.

 Ultimately my search of the scientific literature uncovered two studies that appeared to be soundly designed, which used a similar methodology, collected data from a large number of dogs, and directly addressed the issue of behavior changes as a result of spaying and neutering.
-To be honest, I found that their results to be surprising and somewhat shocking.
+To be honest, I found their results to be surprising and somewhat shocking.

 The first of these studies was reported by Deborah Duffy and James Serpell, both at the School of Veterinary Medicine at the University of Pennsylvania.
 It was published in The Proceedings of the Third International Symposium on Nonsurgical Contraceptive Methods for Pet Population Control*.
 The second was a master's thesis at Hunter College in New York which was submitted by Parvene Farhoody**.